marano/blog/_posts/2014-03-18-routes-to-spec-or-not-to-spec-in-a-rails-app.markdown

 If you had written the specs of which routes **should not** exist, it would alert you about that and you would fix the code before committing or going to production.
 That's the most important thing about testing routes.

 You can say that it's not a problem to leave these lost routes there.
 After all, there is no link to it in any place...
 It may not be a problem now.
 But what if, some months later, another developer inherits ``ArticlesController`` from [inherited resources][inherited-resources]?
 You will start exposing to public actions that should not even exist.
-It's not hard to imagine why bots exists exploiting Rails applications seeking flaws like this.
+It's likely that bots that exploit these flaws in Rails applications already exist.

 Other issues could happen too...
 Like Rails being exposed to a security issue that exploits undefined actions with open routes? (no more futurology from this point, I promise ;-)